julianthome/joanaudit/README.md

   security levels are defined through the `label` attribute.
 In our diamond lattice example, security-level could be one of `LL`, `HH`, `LH` or `HL`.

-In the example above, the return value of `getParameter()` labeled with the `LL`.
+In the example above, the return value of `getParameter()` is labeled with the `LL`.

 The configuration for sinks (depicted below) looks exactly the same as compared to